Philippe Coutinho joined Liverpool in January 2013 from Inter Milan.

 "He is a young player with lots of quality.
 He can be the future of the club and we expect him to do very well for us," said Benitez when the Brazilian arrived at the San Siro.

-Capable of playing in any forward position, Coutinho was regularly used in a wide role by I Nerazzurri - making his debut in the Uefa Super Cup and racking up 20 games and a single goal in 2010-11.
+Capable of playing in any forward position, Coutinho was regularly used in a wide role at Inter - making his debut in the UEFA Super Cup and racking up 20 games and a single goal in 2010-11.

 The Brazilian enjoyed further international success in 2011, featuring in all seven matches and finding the target three times as the U20 side lifted the U20 World Cup in Colombia.